 The Junior Science and Humanities Symposium (JSHS) is a national program that promotes and fosters research and experimentation in the sciences, technology, engineering, and mathematics disciplines at the high school level.
 There are forty-eight regional symposia serving high school students throughout the United States, Puerto Rico, and the Department of Defense Schools of Europe and the Pacific Rim.
 A distinguishing feature of the JSHS program is the opportunity given to young high school scientists to present original scientific research in a public forum.
 The JSHS program is jointly sponsored by the research offices of the United States Departments of the Army, Navy, and Air Force in cooperation with leading research universities throughout the nation.
 The Department of Defense generously provides funding for the national JSHS and the JSHS scholarships.
-The JSHS program is administered through the Academy of Applied Science and endorsed by the National Association of Secondary School Principals.
+The JSHS program is administered through the National Science Teaching Association and endorsed by the National Association of Secondary School Principals.
 The JSHS regional and national programs are held during the academic year and reach more than 10,000 high school students and teachers annually.

 Students with the top research papers and abstracts will be asked to present their research orally in front of a panel of judges and their peers at the TJSHS.
 Only the students who are invited to give oral presentations will compete for the first-, second-, and third-place scholarships.

 The scholarships can be used at any school of the student’s choice and will be payable upon matriculation.
 Only US citizens and permanent residents of the US and its territories are eligible to receive the scholarship awards.

 Students who are not chosen to present their research orally will still have the opportunity to present their research in a poster presentation to their peers and the UT faculty judges.
 The student with the best poster will receive an honorable mention.